simondlevy/MulticopterSim/README.md

 <b>Content/C++ Classes/SocketModule/pawns</b> folder and drag one of the
 vehicle pawns into the map.

 6. Run the <b>launch.py</b> script in <b>Extras/python</b>.
-It will tell you to hit the Start button back in the simulator.
-When you hit the start button, the vehicle should behave as in the quickstart demo (rise to 10m).
+It will tell you to hit the Play button back in the simulator.
+When you hit the button, the vehicle should behave as in the quickstart demo (rise to 10m).

 # Design principles